 The financial advisor in the story mentioned above has that; he is in Google position zero (Google snippet) for the search term we mentioned.

-Optimizing content is important for financial advisors who want more website traffic
+Optimizing content is important

 Like any asset, Google content must be refreshed.
 This is called optimization.
 It is recommended that at least every six months you are going back and optimizing your top performing posts.
 When you optimize a post, you want to: